-Plaintiff(s)
+Plaintiff(s) Case No.

-vs.

-CERTIFICATE OF ALTERNATIVE DISPUTE RESOLUTION
+VS. CERTIFICATE OF ALT DISPUTE RESOLUTION

 Defendant(s)

-PURSUANT TO Multnomah County SLR 7.016:
+PURSUAN' Г ТО Multnomah County SLF R 7.016:

-The parties signed below certify that they have complied with the rule by participation in arbitration, mediation, a judicial settlement conference, or some other form of appropriate dispute resolution.
-The parties participated in the following forms of dispute resolution (check any that apply):
+arbitration, i mediation, a judicial settlemen lution.
+The parties participate at they have complied with the rule by p nt conference, or some other form of ap ed in the following forms of dispute reso propriate

-Judicial Settlement Conference
+Judicial Settlement Confere ence

 Arbitration

 Mediation

 Other

-Signatures and Date of Signing
+Signature es and Date of Signing

-Party Date Party's Attorney Da ate
+Party Date Party's Attorney Date

-Party Date - Party's Attorney ate
+Party Date Party's Attorney Date

-Tarty Date Tarty S Attorney ale

-Party Date - Party's Attorney Da ate
+Party Date Party's Attorney Date

-Party Date Party's Attorney D ate
+Party Date Party's Attorney Date

-raity Date rarty s Attorney De ale

-Party Date - Party's Attorney Da ate
+Party Date Party's Attorney Date

-Party Date Party's Attorney D ate
+Party Date Party's Attorney Date

-rarty Date uit

-Party Date - Party's Attorney Da ate
+Party Date Party's Attorney Date

-Case No. vs. Plaintiff(s) EX PARTE MOTION FOR SEVERANCE OF PARTY AND ABATEMENT Defendant(s) A party in the above e case cannot proceed for the following reason: Bankruptcy; a copy of f the petition or notice of bankruptcy is attached Other: m noves to sever from the case and abate the case a s to said party for (days/years) (not to exceed two years), and continue the case as to the remaining parties

-I certify to the court that I have complied with SLR 5.025(3) regarding one judicial day's notice of an ex parte appearance to opposing parties, that I will appear at Call as required by SLR 7.055(8)(A), and will comply with UTCR 7.040 and give the court immediate notice of resolution of this matter.
+Case No. vs. Plaintiff(s EX PARTE MOTION FOR SEVERANCE OF PARTY AND ABATEMENT Defendant $\overline{t(s)}$ A party in the ab ove case cannot proceed for the following reason: Bankruptcy; a cop by of the petition or notice of bankruptcy is attached Other: from the case (days/years) (not to exceed two years), and ties. of an ex parte ap pearance to opposing pa will comply with UTCR with SLR 5.025(3) regarding one judicial day's notice rties, that I will appear at Call as required by SLR 7.040 and give the court immediate notice of Date Signature Name Typed or Printed and OSB Number

-Signature

-Name Typed or Printed and OSB Number

-Case No

-Plaintiff(s)

-vs. ORDER RE: MOTION FOR SEVERANCE OF PARTY AND ABATEMENT

-Defendant(s

-IT IS HEREBY ORDERED that

-case is abated as to said party for a period of

-days/years (up to two years) from t this order.

-IT IS FURTHER ORDERED that this action shall be dismissed without prejudice as to such party at the expiration of this order and following notice of intent to dismiss pursuant to ORCP 54B(3), unless the abated party is returned to the status of an active party by an order of reinstatement, or otherwise resolved by a final judgment as to such party; and IT IS FURTHER ORDERED that the case shall proceed as to the remaining and active parties.
+Plaintiff(s) vs. Case NoORDER RE: MOTION FOR SEVERANCE OF PARTY AND ABATEMENT Defendant(s) IT IS HEREBY ORDERED that is hereby n shall be dismissed without prejudice as to such ing notice of intent to dismiss pursuant to ORCP the status of an active party by an order of judgment as to such party; and Dated Circuit Court Judge Name of Judge Typed or Printed

-Dated

-Name of Judge Typed or Printed

 Plaintiff(s) Case No

-VS. EX PARTE MOTION REINSTATEMENT FOR
+vs. EX PARTE MOTION FOR REINSTATEMENT

 Defendant(s)

-Plaintiff moves to reinstate this case, which was has been inactive since as to defendant(s) (indicate) or □ All, for the following reason:
+Plaintiff moves to reinstate this case, which as to defendant(s) (indicate) reason: was has been inactive since or \square All, for the following

-□ Abated for I Bankruptcy
+☐ Abated for Bankruptcy

-□ Abated for I Independent Arbitration
+☐ Abated for Independent Arbitrati on

-□ Inactive due to Appeal
+☐ Inactive due to Appeal

-□ Other:
+☐ Other:

 Plaintiff requests days

-I certify to the court that I have complied with SLR 5.025(3) regarding one judicial day's notice of an ex parte appearance to opposing parties, that I will appear at Call as required by SLR 7.055(8)(A), and will comply with UTCR 7.040 and give the court immediate notice of resolution of this matter.
+ex parte appearance to opposing parties, th rith SLR 5.025(3) regarding one judicial day's notice of an at I will appear at Call as required by SLR 7.055(8)(A), the court immediate notice of resolution of this

-Signature of Attorney
+Date Signature of Attorney

-Name Typed or Printed and OSB Number
+- Name Typed or Printed and OSB Number

-Case No

-Plaintiff(s) vs. ORDER RE: MOTION FOR REINSTATEMENT
+Plaintiff(case No s) ORDER RE: MOTION FOR REINSTATEMENT

-Defendant(s)
+Defendar nt(s)

-IT IS HEREBY ORDERED THAT the cas e is reinstated, and:

-bject to the condition that the plaintiff obtain service ssary appearances to place the case at issue, take ther continuance no later than
+on the defendant(s), see default judgment(s), or The trial is set for HAT the case is reinstated, and: CR 7.020, subject to the condition that the plaintiff obtain service are the necessary appearances to place the case at issue, take move for further continuance no later than (specify date) Inference will be assigned in the regular course

-(specify date)

-The trial is set for

-A Trial Readiness Conference will l be assigned in the regular course

-The final judgment or decree sub forthwith mitted with this motion and order shall be entered
+☐ The final judgment of forthwith r decree submitted with this motion and order shall be entered

-Other:

-Denied
+☐ Denied

-Dated
+Dated Circuit Court Judge

 Name of Judge Typed or Printed